yearn/tokenized-strategy-ape-mix/README.md

 All adaptations are already implemented in BaseStrategyAdapter.sol.

-You will only need to override the three functions in Strategy.sol of '_invest', 'freeFunds' and '_invested'.
+You will only need to override the three functions in Strategy.sol of '_invest', 'freeFunds' and '_totalInvested'.
 With the option to also override '_tend' and 'tendTrigger' if needed.

 ## How to start